 Our love of camping

-It’s no secret that as a family we love camping, I did lots of camping myself as a child with my Mum and my Grandparents, I have many fond memories of our trips throughout my childhood whether our holidays were in a family tent or my Grandad’s caravan.
-We first introduced the three younger Beans to camping when Albie was just 18 months old and it was an instant success, they loved being outdoors, being free to run around in the sunshine and exploring.
-Simon and I had taken William camping many times before the younger three came along with one of our favourite camping spots being Ilfracombe.
+It’s no secret that, as a family, we love camping.
+As a child, I went camping with my mum and grandparents.
+I have many fond memories of our trips throughout my childhood, whether our holidays were in a family tent or my granddad’s caravan.
+We first introduced the three younger Beans to camping when Albie was just 18 months old, and it was an instant success.
+They loved being outdoors, running around in the sunshine, and exploring.
+Simon and I had taken William camping many times before the younger three came along, with one of our favourite camping spots being Ilfracombe.

 First Impressions

 Simon and I first had a good look around the Coleman Valdes 6XL when we visited the National Caravan, Camping and Motorhome Show at the NEC in February.
-My first impressions were that the tent was much bigger and sturdier than we expected.
-Obviously being pitched in an arena the weather conditions were perfect so we couldn’t get an idea of how it would fare in the wind and rain but it certainly looked like it would stand up to the job.
-We also liked the blackout bedrooms but again, being inside it was difficult to tell just how dark they would actually be once the tent was outside in bright sunshine.
+I first thought the tent was much bigger and sturdier than we expected.
+Being pitched in an arena, the weather conditions were perfect, so we couldn’t get an idea of how it would fare in the wind and rain, but it certainly looked like it would stand up to the job.
+We also liked the blackout bedrooms, but again, being inside, it was difficult to tell just how dark they would be once the tent was outside in bright sunshine.

 Trial run at Sandringham Camping and Caravan Club Site

-It took around 15 minutes to inflate all four of the air beams and to peg out the main body of the tent which meant the children could go inside to start making up their beds whilst Simon and I concentrated on putting up the final two poles for the porch and pegging out the guy ropes.
-The tent was fully erected and pegged within 30 minutes with the children helping us.
-It might take me a little longer if I do this on my own.
+It took around 15 minutes to inflate all four of the air beams and peg out the main body of the tent, which meant the children could go inside to start making up their beds while Simon and I concentrated on putting up the final two poles for the porch and pegging out the guy ropes.
+With the children helping us, the tent was fully erected and pegged within 30 minutes.
+It might take me a little longer if I do this alone.

 What’s inside